kumamt/Prototype_Selection/README.md

 - Greedy Approach (recommended for large dataset)
 - Randommized Rounding Algorithm

+![Visualisation of PS scheme for synthetic data (sklean moon data) for the chosen value of e.
+A filled circle represents data points, and ball is represented by an unfilled circle centered at a data point (denoted by X) chosen as a prototype](epsilon.png){#fig:epsilon}

 For further reading and mathematical understanding please refer [J. Bien and R. Tibshirani](https://arxiv.org/pdf/1202.5933.pdf).

 # Generalised Learning Vector Quantisation (GLVQ)